aws-quickstart/cdk-eks-blueprints/docs/addons/coredns.md

 False
 ```
 # Validation
-To validate that coredns add-on is running, ensure that both the coredns pods are in Running state
+To validate that coredns add-on is running, ensure that both the coredns pods are in Running state.
 ```bash
 $ kubectl get pods  -n kube-system|grep coredns
 NAME                           READY    STATUS    RESTARTS     AGE